Canon 1D vs Leica C-LUX

 Studio photographers will appreciate that the Canon 1D (unlike the C-LUX) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The C-LUX is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 1D better than the Leica C-LUX or vice versa?
 The listing below highlights the relative strengths of the two models.